Devaadi Raja Perumal temple: Legend

 According to the temple's sthala purana, Uparichara Vasu, a king, obtained boons after severe penance for years from Brahma that would enable him to fly with his chariot.
 While flying at this place, his chariot (locally called ther) fell in waters and splashed on sage Agastya who was doing penance.
-The chariot got stuck in the place and hence it came to be known as Theranzhundur (where the chariot got immersed).
+The chariot got stuck in the place and hence it came to be known as Therazhundur (where the chariot got immersed).
 Another variant, Uparichara Vasu ruled in favour of celestial deities against the sages and the sages cursed that his chariot would not any further and it got stuck in the place.
-A third variant notes that the king did not heed the request of her queen to get down to worship Vishnu at this place while flying in his chariot and on account of divine powers his chariot was held at this place.
+A third variant notes that the king did not heed the request of his queen to get down to worship Vishnu at this place while flying in his chariot and on account of divine powers his chariot was held at this place.

 As per Hindu legend, Brahma, the Hindu god of creation, drove the cattle belonging to Krishna, an avatar of Vishnu.
 Krishna created another herd in the meanwhile.
 Realising that the herd belonged to Krishna, Brahma apologized and wished Krishna to set his abode at this place.
 Since Krishna appeared for the cattle and settled here, the presiding deity is called Amaruviappan (the one who is flanked by cattle).
 Following the legend, the presiding deity in the sanctum is portrayed with cattle surrounding him.
 As per another legend, Prahlada, an ardent devotee of Vishnu feared Narasimha, the avatar that killed Hiranyakakashipu, the asura father of Prahlada.
 Amaruviappan appeared to console Prahalad.
 There is another belief that Kaveri, the river goddess prayed Amaruviappan to relieve herself off the curse by sage Agastya.
 Vishnu was pleased by the devotion of Kaveri and appeared here to please her devotion.